threefoldfoundation/info_sdk/src/develop/code/web/code_web.md

 wid = j.sals.zos.workloads.deploy(subdomain)
 ```

-now you can use that subdomain in your tcp reverse proxy as above
+Now you can use that subdomain in your tcp reverse proxy as above.

 #### Custom domain example

-This is really simple. you first create a `tcp reverse proxy` workload with your domain as below
+This is really simple.
+You first create a `tcp reverse proxy` workload with your domain as below.

 ```python
 # you need to have a secret for your reverse proxy which will be used by trc container to connect to the gateway. the format is {tid}:{arbitary_value}